alopezgo/playwright-demo/README.md

 Follow these steps to set up and run the tests:

 1. Install Dependencies

 Ensure you have Node.js installed.
 Then run:

 `npm install`

 2. Install Playwright Browsers

 Download the necessary browsers:

 `npx playwright install`

+3. Before Run tests

+Set de email parameter for test in test-1.spec.ts, *a new mail must be enter for succed*.

-3. Run the Tests
+4. Run the Tests

 Execute all tests:

 `npx playwright test`

 Run tests in a specific browser:

 `npx playwright test --project=chromium`

 Run a specific test file:

 `npx playwright test tests/test-1.spec.ts`

-4. View Reports
+5. View Reports

 After running the tests, access the HTML report:

 `npx playwright show-report`